-As the most visited winery in California, Castello di Amorosa is like an adult Disneyland in the North part of Napa Valley.
-This 107 room castle that took over 15 years to make is an incredible spot to visit and the hour and a half tour that takes you all over the castle is a fantastic way to see it.
-Even if you don’t have time for the tour though you can still walk some of the grounds and taste their wines, so it is a fun spot for the whole family to explore.
+As the most visited winery in California, Castello di Amorosa is like an adult Disneyland in the northern part of Napa Valley.
+This 107 room castle that took over 15 years to make is an incredible spot to visit, and the hour and a half tour that takes you all over the castle is a fantastic way to see it.
+Even if you don’t have time for the tour, you can still walk some of the grounds and taste their wines, so it is a fun spot for the whole family to explore.
 Here is all the info:

 - Locations: 4045 St Helena Hwy, Calistoga, CA 94515

 - Call to get a winery tour in advance!